richellethorpe/CR1-Portfolio/README.md

 # CR1-Portfolio
 #### By Richelle Thorpe
-### A simple HTML document to showcase my portfolio as a burgeoning software devoloper at Epicodus.
+### A simple HTML webpage to showcase my portfolio as a burgeoning software devoloper at Epicodus.

 ## Technologies Used
 - HTML